dedis/cosi/README.md

 In order to initiate a Collective Signing round, you need to get a list of CoSi servers with their public keys and address.
 We provide you with already with a list of our servers running the CoSi server [dedis_group.toml].
-However, Cosi will by default search for a file "group.toml" in default configuration folders and current directory.
+However, CoSi will by default search for a file "group.toml" in the default configuration folders which are `$HOME/.config/cosi/` for Linux systems and `$HOME/Library/cosi/` for mac systems.
+If CoSi did not find anything, the default is to search in the current directory.

 Once you have a valid group definition, you can sign a file using:

 ```bash